The Longest Johns: Career

 The Longest Johns formed in June 2012 after first singing together at a friend's barbecue.
 The original line up consisted of Josh Bowker, Andy Yates, Jonathan Darley and Dave Robinson.
 About a week later, they posted their first video on YouTube, singing "Haul Away Joe".

 The band recorded their first EP, Bones in the Ocean in 2013, which was wholly original music.
 It was released on 27 May 2013.
 The band released their second EP, Christmas at Sea, later that year, on 2 December 2013.

 In 2015, Bowker was unable to perform at the 2015 Falmouth International Sea Shanty Festival due to the birth of his daughter.
 Robbie Sattin joined the band as a replacement, and the band later announced that he would be officially joining the band.

 The band released their first full-length album, Written in Salt, on 18 June 2016.
 Following this release, and amid the band's heightening popularity, Bowker left the band to focus on running his business.

 In April 2016, the band began recording their second studio album.
 The title of the album was later announced to be Between Wind and Water, and was released on 19 June 2018.

 In November 2017, the band announced via Facebook that Anna Cornish would become the first female member of the band, having been singing with them for several months prior.

 In October 2019, the band announced that Cornish would be leaving the band to focus on her other band, The Norfolk Broads.

 On 10 June 2020 the band released their third studio album, Cures What Ails Ya.

 In June 2021, the band recorded their fourth studio album.
 On 20 October they announced that the title of the album would be Smoke & Oakum, and that it would be released on 21 January 2022.

 Since 2021, they've participated in The Yogscast's annual Jingle Jam charity fundraiser, performing a mixture of shanties and cover versions of popular music and Yogscast original music.

 On 1 May 2023, the band announced the departure of founding member Dave Robinson.

 On 9 February 2024 the band released their fifth studio album, Voyage.

+Collection Caught in the Net Vol 1 was released 18 October 2024, a collection of tracks the band had released previously on their YouTube channel.

+From March to October 2025 the band released a series of eight EPs which were then combined into album Pieces of Eight, released 7 November 2025.